Symphony No. 40 (Mozart): III. Menuetto. Allegretto – Trio

 The minuet begins with an angry, cross-accented hemiola rhythm and a pair of three-bar phrases, as shown in the following piano reduction:

 The severe character of the minuet stands in contrast to the form's traditional use as dance music, a genre frequently used by Mozart.
 The contrasting gentle trio section, in G major, alternates the playing of the string section with that of the winds.

 IV.
 Finale.
 Allegro assai

+Simon P. Keefe points out that, unlike Mozart's other works in G minor, in which the last movement is lighter in character, "Mozart’s unremittingly intense finale continues in the minor right up until the final chord".
 The fourth movement opens with a series of rapidly ascending notes outlining the tonic triad illustrating what is commonly referred to as the Mannheim rocket.

 Zaslaw and Cowdery express their admiration of this movement thus: "[a] brilliant Finale, which takes bourrée rhythm, attaches it to a Mannheim "rocket" ... and turns the unlikely mixture into a propulsive sonata form movement of enormous proportions".

 A remarkable modulating passage in which every tone in the chromatic scale but one is played, strongly destabilizing the key, occurs at the beginning of the development section; the single note left out is G (the tonic):